 Karen Robbins, M.D., is a board-certified allergist, immunologist and pediatrician.
 She is also the director of the education program for medical students, residents and fellows within the Allergy and Immunology division at Children’s National Health System.

-She received her M.D. from Case Western Reserve University School of Medicine, and her B.A. from the College of Wooster.
+Dr. Robbins received a medical degree from Case Western Reserve University School of Medicine, and a bachelor's degree from the College of Wooster.
 Her post-graduate research training was at Johns Hopkins Hospital as a pediatric resident and a clinical allergy and immunology fellow.
 She was also a pediatric intern and resident at Children’s National.